pj/hacn/README.md

 ## Operations

+Built in operations are currently defined in `Hacn.Operations`, work is still ongoing to document all these properly and expand them to include things like data fetching.

 ### Props

-The `Props` operation handles react props, it restarts the sequence of operations from the point where `Props` is used when props changes.
-Another way of thinking about it is as a stream of changes to the props.
+The `Props` operation handles react props, basically it restarts the sequence of operations from the point where `Props` is used when props changes.

 ```fsharp
 module Element